Table of Contents

 Disconnect the Clamps

 Just as you would when using jumper cables, let the car run above idle for a few minutes to help the battery charge.
 Then, with the car still running, turn off the power to the device and carefully disconnect the black and red clamps.
-Drive the car to a safe place or take it to a mechanic to have the battery tested.
+Drive the car to a safe place, or take it to a mechanic to have the battery tested.

 To charge a motorcycle, the steps are pretty much the same if you’re using the portable jump-starter.
-It may be better for your bike than using a car battery, and easier than using another motorcycle.
-You also can try push-starting your motorcycle.
+It may be better for your bike than using a car battery and easier than using another motorcycle.
+You can also try push-starting your motorcycle.

 Recommended: How to Get Car Insurance